Allen-Tildesley/examples/README.md

 Bear in mind that, with Fortran, it is usually essential to compile any modules that are used by the main program, before compiling the main program itself.
-Take a look at the `SConstruct` or `meson.build` file in any case, as it shows the file dependencies for each example.
+Take a look at the `SConstruct` or `meson.build` file in any case, as they show the file dependencies for each example.
 Also bear in mind that several alternative module files (e.g. `md_lj_module.f90`, `md_lj_ll_module.f90`, `md_lj_omp_module.f90`)
 contain modules with the same name (`md_module` in this case),